 Triggering the App Engine backend is similar to the previous approach, which used fixed label-to-category mappings.
 In this approach, a new image uploaded to a Cloud Storage bucket triggers the App Engine endpoint.
-The triggered endpoint requests label detection for the image using the Vision API and calls a prediction model in Cloud ML Engine to convert the image labels to a vector representation.
+The triggered endpoint requests label detection for the image using the Cloud Vision and calls a prediction model in ML Engine to convert the image labels to a vector representation.
 The prediction model then calculates a cosine similarity score for the image vector and each category vector.
 The category that results in the highest similarity is applied to the image and written to the search index.

 Differences between methods

 The following screenshots illustrate the difference between deriving categories from fixed label-to-category mappings (the left-hand screenshot) and deriving categories by using word vectors (the right-hand screenshot).